Rita Johnson (1920-2018)

 He is survived by his sons, Gary Popp (Doreen), Stephen Popp (Michele Yannone), William J. Watson and Andrew Watson; his sister, Gail Schamberg (William); and his best friend, Susan Heady.

 A Mass of Christian Burial was held July 5 at St. John the Evangelist Church in Beacon with burial at Cold Spring Cemetery.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.